Basic Bread Machine White Bread You’ll Be Eager To Share

 Shaping the dough:

-• Roll the dough into a rectangle shape measuring around 10 x 13-inches.
-Using a rolling pin to gently push down any large bubbles (especially around the edges) will improve the texture and avoid unwanted holes.
+• Roll the dough out into a rectangle, aiming for dimensions of about 10 x 13 inches.
+Use a rolling pin to gently press down any large bubbles, especially around the edges, to improve the bread’s texture and prevent unwanted holes.

-• Begin rolling the dough from a short side (or a long side if using a Pullman pan).
-Roll the dough snugly without stretching.
-Pinch the seam shut with your fingers.
-Pull up each end in the direction of the seam and pinch shut.
-(See the process pictures in the post.)
+• Start rolling the dough from a short side, or from a long side if you’re using a Pullman pan.
+Roll it snugly without stretching the dough.
+Use your fingers to pinch the seam closed.
+Then, pull up each end towards the seam and pinch those shut as well.
+Refer to the process pictures in the post for guidance.

-• Flip the cylinder of dough over so the seam is on the underside and gently place it into a greased loaf pan.
-This loaf will work with either a 9×5-inch loaf pan or an 8½x4½-inch loaf pan.
-Of course, each pan will produce a slightly different shape.
+• Turn the dough cylinder over so the seam is on the bottom and gently place it into a greased loaf pan.
+This recipe is suitable for either a 9×5-inch or an 8½x4½-inch loaf pan.
+Each size will yield a slightly different loaf shape.

-• Cover with a towel and allow a final rise before baking.
-This may take anywhere from 45 minutes to well over an hour.
-Don’t look at the clock–look at the dough.
-Preheat the oven to 350 °F (180˚C) about 15 minutes before you think the bread will be ready to bake.
+• Cover the dough with a towel and let it rise one last time before baking.
+This rise can take from 45 minutes to over an hour.
+Focus on the dough’s progress rather than the clock.
+Start preheating the oven to 350 °F (180˚C) roughly 15 minutes before you expect the bread to be ready for baking.

-• Remove from the oven and allow the bread to sit in the pan for 15 minutes.
-Remove to a cooling rack for at least 30 minutes more, preferably an hour before slicing.
+• After baking, take the bread out of the oven and let it sit in the pan for 15 minutes.
+Then, transfer it to a cooling rack and let it cool for at least 30 minutes, ideally an hour, before slicing.

 Notes